FAQ about the summer residency program

 Three bus lines serve Ithaca: Greyhound, ShortLine (or CoachUSA), and Cornell University’s Campus-to-Campus Bus.
 Members of the general public can purchase tickets online for Cornell’s bus, but be aware that this bus only serves Manhattan and Ithaca.
 If you take any of these buses, we can provide transportation to and from Saltonstall.

-Ithaca also has a small airport — the Ithaca Tompkins Regional Airport (ITH) — which is served by Delta, U.S. Airways, and United.
+Ithaca also has a small airport — the Ithaca Tompkins Regional Airport (ITH) — which is served by Delta, American, and United.
 The airport is an easy 15-minute drive from Saltonstall, and we can pick you up and drop you off.

 Another option might be one-way car rentals which might be comparable in price to bus tickets.
 There are many car rental agencies in Ithaca where you can return your car once you’re unpacked and where you can pick up a car for a one-way rental back home at the end of your residency.